“Judge me by my size, do you?”

 Any dog who is given the appropriate amount of exercise is good in an apartment.
 Unfortunately, you can’t exercise the size out of a large dog.

 2) They aren’t big eaters.

 The cost of feeding a small dog is drastically less than a larger dog.
 For example, Orion eats between 1/4 – 1/2 cup of food per day, depending on how hard we hike.
-Sparta, on the other hand, eats anywhere between 5-7 cups per day.
+Sparta, on the other hand, ate anywhere between 5-7 cups per day when she became a senior.
 A Mastiff can eat up to 10 cups per day.
 The cost of keeping a smaller dog is significantly less.

 3) People aren’t as easily spooked by a small dog.

 Nobody has ever crossed the street upon seeing Orion coming down the sidewalk with me.